On-device Training: A First Overview on Existing Systems: Overview of Existing Systems

-The authors present the Tiny Training Engine (TTE)~\cite{lin2022device} to tackle the two main challenges of on-device training, namely: (1) the difficulty in optimizing quantized models.
+\fakepar{TTE} The authors present the TTE to tackle the two main challenges of on-device training, namely: (1) the difficulty in optimizing quantized models.
 The deployed model is quantized, which leads to lower convergence accuracy than the unquantized model due to low precision and lack of batch normalization layers.
 (2) Limited hardware resources of tiny devices.
 The memory usage of full back-propagation can easily exceed the memory of microcontrollers.
 The authors conduct experiments using three popular TinyML models: MobileNetV2, ProxylessNAS, and MCUNet~\cite{lin2020mcunet}.
 The experiments are performed on a microcontroller STM32F746 that features 320KB SRAM and 1MB Flash using a single batch size.
 The authors verify that the quantization process distorts the gradient update, causing the lower convergence accuracy problem of quantified models.
 To address this problem, they propose quantization-aware scaling (QAS).
 The key idea of QAS is to multiply the square of scaling factors corresponding to precision with intermittent output to relieve the disorder caused by quantization.
 Then, TTE combines QAS and sparse update techniques to overcome the second challenge.

-\fakepar{Operataion} In the first stage, the TTE engine works in three steps.
+\fakesubpar{First stage} In the first stage, the TTE engine works in three steps.
 Firstly, TTE moves the auto-differentiation to the compile time from the runtime and generates a static backward computing graph.
 Secondly, TTE prunes away the gradient nodes with the sparse layer update method.
-Thirdly, TTE reorders the operators to immediately apply the gradient update to a specific tensor before back-propagating to earlier layers, so that the memory occupied by the gradient tensors can be released as soon as possible.
-Finally, TTE executes the computing graph.
+Thirdly, TTE reorders the operators to immediately apply the gradient update to a specific tensor before back-propagating to earlier layers so that the memory occupied by the gradient tensors can be released as soon as possible.